Discover the Best 11 Antigua Beaches that will steal your heart

 The popular place is also home to a Marina where you can admire amazing billion dollars yachts anchored, very different from the cruise ship dock that you find in the capital city St. John’s.

-Pigeon Point beach, more crowded, even though just relatively, because it’s easier to reach and it’s the most frequented by locals.
-The beach is backed by neem trees and palms offering a soothing shade from the hot sun and the sea here is quite shallow for the kids’ enjoyment and adults’ alike.
-And you can enjoy a family picnic on the benches…It’s located on the way to Nelson Dockyard behind the restaurants.
+- Pigeon Point Beach – you can get there from a small road behind the restaurants on the way to the Nelson Dokyard The beach is backed by neem trees and palms offering a soothing shade from the hot sun.
+The water here is quite shallow for the kids’ enjoyment and adults’ alike.
+And you can enjoy a family picnic on the benches.

-Winward bay beach is more secluded and wilder.
-From Pigeon’s point, you need about 10 minutes walk.
+- Winward Bay Beach – is more secluded and wilder.
+From Pigeon’s point, you need about 10 minutes to walk.
 I would suggest you shouldn’t go on your own as it’s too isolated.

 There is a huge quantity of restaurants for the night and day.
-Here is my pick:
+Here is my pick but feel free to explore more as there are so many in the area.

 Pillars